Fitzentoaster/MARIE-SIM/README.md

 the architecture more deeply and to work on my C++ skills.

 # Other Options
-As of the initial posting, this software only supports hex machine code in a strict format (now there's an assembler!), and a lack of bugs is far from guaranteed.
+As of the initial posting, this software only supports hex machine code in a strict format (now there's an assembler to go with it), and a lack of bugs is far from guaranteed.
-For more robust options including an assembly language, check out https://marie.js.org/
+For more robust options check out https://marie.js.org/

 # SIMULATOR INSTRUCTIONS
 Once it's compiled (I haven't included binaries but it should compile with anything, I've tested it using G++ on Windows) it's a simple command line program where the first argument is the machine language code to run.